 Ski season-are you prepared?

 Numbers of people hit the slopes in the winter months and numbers of people return to a physio plinth after sustaining injuries.
 Research suggests that one of the main ways of reducing ski-related injuries on the slopes is to make sure you are prepared before you get there.
+Check this website for hair removal laser for your preparation on the slopes.

 Strength, endurance, flexibility and cardio vascular fitness are key components when undertaking pre-ski training.
 Quadriceps; Gluteals and unusually the Latissimus Dorsi muscle all contribute.
 Last year I saw 2 calf tears, 4 anterior cruciate ligament tears, 3 medial collateral tears and several back injuries.
 Most said they were prepared, but were they?